What percentage of your income should go to mortgage

 Make a larger down payment

-Making a down payment of at least 20% can help you avoid private mortgage insurance (PMI), which is typically required for borrowers with lower down payments.
+Making a down payment of at least 20% can help you avoid private mortgage insurance (PMI) on a conventional loan, which is typically required for borrowers with lower down payments.
 Eliminating PMI can help reduce your monthly mortgage expenses.
 Additionally, a larger down payment means you’ll need to borrow less money — which may further reduce your monthly payments.

 Request a home tax reassessment